-Jib Deployment Procedure
+Deployment Procedure

 - 1. Using boom telescope function, fully retract boom. - 2.
-Using lift function, lower boom so that attachment pins (6 and 7, Figure 4-3) are easily accessible from the ground. - NOTE: When lowering the boom below horizontal, two persons may be required.
+Using lift function, lower boom so that attachment pins (6 and 7, Figure 4-3) are easily accessible from the ground.

+- NOTE: When lowering the boom below horizontal, two persons may be required.
 With the telescope control in neutral, the boom may slide out when below horizontal. - 3.
 Remove cable keeper pins from boom sheave case and jib.
 Remove hook block.
-Remove loadline from boom sheave case and place in an area to minimize possible damage.
-Keep slight tension on loadline to avoid bird caging of loadline on hoist drum. - 4.
+Remove loadline from boom sheave case and place in an area to minimize possible damage. - 4.
 Install right side attachment pins (6, Figure 4-3) in upper and lower jib lugs, secure with retainer spring clips.
-These pins are used as a pivot point to swing jib into the deployed position. - 5.
-Locate the stowed position of attachment pins (7, Figure 4-3).
+These pins are used as a pivot point to swing jib into the deployed position. - Locate the stowed position of attachment pins (7, Figure 4-3).
 If in jib attachment holes or boom sheave case jib holes, remove pins from storage location. - 6.
-Remove jib swing pin (5, Figure 4-3) from top ear of jib. - 7.
+Remove jib swing pin (5, Figure 4-3) from top lug of jib. - 7.
 Remove stow pin (1, Figure 4-3) and stow in hook bracket (3), secure with spring clip. - 8.
 Attach tag line to sheave case end of jib. - 9.
 Using the lift function, raise the boom to the horizontal position.

 Use caution during this step.
-The jib is free to swing away from the boom upon boom extension.
+The jib is free to swing away from the boom during boom extension.

-- 10. Using telescope function, slowly extend boom approximately 30 cm (12 in).
+- 10. Using telescope function, slowly extend boom approximately 30 cm 12 in.
 This procedure will pull the jib out of the hook bracket (3, Figure 4-3). - 11.
 Using tag line, swing jib into deployed position. - 12.
 Install upper left attachment pin (7, Figure 4-3) and spring clip.
-A slight mallet strike may be necessary to install pins.
+A slight hammer strike may be necessary to install pins.
 Always use proper eye protection during this step.